-- Intervene immediately to stop the bullying and/or teen dating violence behavior: - Talk to the student who engaged in the bullying and/or teen dating violence behavior and the student who was victim of this behavior separately.
-If there are several students who engaged in behavior, separate them also; - Inform the student who engaged in the bullying and/or teen dating violence behavior and the student who was victim of this behavior of the unacceptable nature of the behavior and the consequences imposed through the school discipline plan; - Inform the parents of both the student who engaged in the bullying and/or teen dating violence behavior and the student who was victim of this behavior, invite them to at least one meeting to discuss the matter, and construct a plan of action to prevent the reoccurrence; - If peer mediation is deemed appropriate, give special consideration to the intimidating nature of this situation and preserve a balance of power; - If students are frequent victims, involve this student in social skills groups, or assertiveness skills development sessions; - Monitor the behavior of the student who engaged in the bullying and/or teen dating violence behavior and the student who was victim of this behavior and the victim regularly as intimidation may continue unseen; - If the bullying and/or teen dating violence circumstances do not change, despite concerted efforts by school staff, consider options such as, change in class assignment, rearrangement of transportation, etc...as consequence, he/she, not the victim, may be removed from the class or situation; - Develop on a case-by-case basis interventions for students, who repeatedly bully or are bullied repeatedly, including cases involving teen dating violence, such as counseling or discipline.
+- Intervene immediately to stop the bullying behavior; - Talk to the student who engaged in the bullying behavior and the student who was victim of this behavior separately.
+If there are several students who engaged in bullying behavior, separate them also; - Inform the student who engaged in the bullying behavior and the student who was victim of this behavior of the unacceptable nature of the behavior and the consequences imposed through the school discipline plan; - Inform the parents of both the student who engaged in the bullying behavior and the student who was victim of this behavior, invite them to at least one meeting to discuss the matter, and construct a plan of action to prevent the reoccurrence; - If peer mediation is deemed appropriate, give special consideration to the intimidating nature of this situation and preserve a balance of power; - If students are frequent victims, involve this student in social skills groups, or assertiveness skills development sessions; - Monitor the behavior of the student who engaged in the bullying behavior and the student who was victim of this behavior and the victim regularly as intimidation may continue unseen; - If the bullying circumstances do not change, despite concerted efforts by school staff, consider options such as, change in class assignment, rearrangement of transportation, etc...as consequence, he/she, not the victim, may be removed from the class or situation; - Develop on a case-by-case basis interventions for students, who repeatedly bully or are bullied repeatedly, such as counseling or discipline.